Successes

 Collaborating with Public Landowners

 In addition to advocacy, we have collaborated with public agencies in the spirit of Private-Public Partnerships.
 This collaboration began with Berkeley Lab.
 We first gained permission to access the Labs property outside its fence line and conducted several fuel reduction events on its property.
 The Lab subsequently hired contractors to clean up the understory on parts of its property too steep for community members and students to access.
-We are now planning to support the Lab with briefing materials and scientific information to support the development of its hazard mitigation planning.

 We played a role in directing $50,000 of the UC Berkeley-City of Berkeley Settlement Fund toward fuel reduction.
-This initial grant is being used by UC Berkeley to clean up the understory of two eucalyptus groves on its property, one below the end of Campus Drive and the other below the Vista Parking Lot of the Lawrence Berkeley Hall of Science.
+This grant used by UC Berkeley to clean up the understory of two eucalyptus groves on its property, one below the end of Campus Drive and one below the Vista Parking Lot of the Lawrence Berkeley Hall of Science.
 These are two of four groves on UC Berkeley land that are part of a line of groves we call “The Line of Fire” because they form a line of 12 groves and several thousand trees that extend from Grizzly peak Boulevard downhill to the west directly into Berkeley’s residential neighborhoods.
 We consider this group of groves to be perhaps the most dangerous fire hazard in Berkeley, and perhaps in America.

 Coordination with Other Groups